stowball/react-native-bem/README.md

 ###### Using a Component's Internal State

-Some components, such as a `<TextInput />`, need to be styled differently based on an internal state, such as if it has focus.
-Instead of cumbersomely alerting parent components to whether it's focused or not and changing a state prop in the view, we can merge in the component's state at `render()` time.
+Some components, such as a `<TextInput />`, need to be styled differently based on an internal state, like when it has focus.
+Instead of cumbersomely alerting parent components to whether it's focused or not and changing a state prop in the view, we can merge in the component's state to `bem()` at `render()` time.

 With the following component: